Futuro: History

-The Futuro house was a product of post-war Finland, reflecting the period's faith in technology, the conquering of space, unprecedented economic growth, and an increase in leisure time.
-It was designed by Suuronen as a ski cabin that would be "quick to heat and easy to construct in rough terrain".
-The result was a universally transportable home that had the ability to be mass replicated and situated in almost any environment.
+The Futuro was a product of post-war Finland, reflecting the period's faith in technology, the conquering of space, unprecedented economic growth, and an increase in leisure time.
+It was designed by the architect Matti Suuronen as a ski cabin that would be "quick to heat and easy to construct in rough terrain".
+The result was a transportable home that had the ability to be mass-replicated and situated in almost any environment.